pozsgaic/memcache_test/README.md

 This project is a simple introduction to running memcached on a local MacOS and spinning up a simple client.
 It is not intended to be comprehensive.

+This project assumes that Rust has been installed and "cargo" is on $PATH and can be executed from a MacOS terminal.

 ##.
 Install memcached on local machine

 _brew install memcached_